 This beautiful Georgian Grade II* listed house was a lost treasure that had fallen into disrepair.
 A dilapidated pond, sinuous yew hedge, and some fine old trees were the remnants of gardens past, none of which had ever lived up to the beauty of the hall or site.

-Purcell Architects were called in oversee the restoration of the house and interior architecture: our brief was to transform the tired and largely blank space outside the house into a garden of ‘high-octane glamour’ that worked as both a private sanctuary for our client, and a memorable and highly photogenic event space for small luxury weddings and shooting parties.
+Purcell Architects were called in oversee the restoration of the house and interior architecture: our brief was to transform the largely blank space outside the house into a garden of ‘high-octane glamour’ that worked as both a private sanctuary for our client, and a memorable and highly photogenic event space for small luxury weddings and other events.